-Prerequisite: ACC 201, MKT 240, BUS 204, 265 (optional), ECO 200 or 201.
+Prerequisite: ACC 200, MKT 240, ECO 201.

 In this entryway course, students will be introduced to the major concepts, issues, and theories of tourism and hospitality as an economic sector and topic of academic study.
 The course will cover a broad range of topics related to the travel experience, from business development to the linkages between tourism as an industry and the impacts it has on communities and places.
 Students will also be introduced to key elements of the hospitality service industry and opportunities for employment within this industry.

-MGT 340 Organizational Behavior (3) Prerequisite: COM 121, ECO 201.
+MGT 340 Organizational Behavior (3)

+Prerequisite: ECO 201.

 Provides an overview of topics and concepts in the field of Organizational Behavior.
 Emphasis is on developing a theoretical grasp of issues and problems and an understanding of practical implications of various theories of human behavior at work.
 Specific topics include leadership, motivation, teamwork, career issues, work roles, job enrichment, employee participation, and work and non-work integration.